 Assets Held in Trust

 The creation of a revocable trust is perhaps the most common probate avoidance mechanism in California.
-Any property that had been transferred into the trust will not be regarded as belonging to the decedent’s estate; therefore, it will not pass down in accordance with intestate succession laws.
+Any property that had been transferred into the trust will not be regarded as belonging to the decedent’s estate; therefore, it will not pass according to intestate succession laws.

-Rather, the person the decedent nominated as successor trustee will assume responsibility over the assets of the trust and distribute them to trust beneficiaries in accordance with the terms of the trust.
-Similar to the other assets mentioned in this section, the assets of a trust may become subject to intestate succession if a trust is successfully invalidated through a trust contest.
+Rather, the successor trustee will assume responsibility over the assets of the trust and distribute them to the trust beneficiaries in accordance with the terms of the trust.
+Similar to the other assets mentioned in this section, the assets of a trust may become subject to intestate succession if a trust is successfully invalidated by means of a trust contest.

 Actions to Take if a Person Dies Without a Will in California

-Once you have a clear understanding of what happens when someone dies without a will, it’s crucial to know what to do if you find yourself in that situation.
-By making the right moves in a timely manner, you can decrease the odds of unforeseen issues arising and ensure that the process is carried out without incident.
+Once you understand what happens when someone dies without a will, it’s time to take action.
+By making the right moves in a timely fashion, you can decrease the odds of unforeseen issues arising and ensure that the estate administration process is carried out without incident.

-While the administrator of the estate will be responsible for overseeing intestate succession and periodically reporting to the court, it does not mean other family members cannot also play an active role in administration.
-They may want to consider staying in close contact with the administrator and hiring a beneficiary rights lawyer to protect their interests.
+While the administrator of the estate will be responsible for overseeing intestate succession and periodically reporting to the court, it does not mean heirs shouldn’t also play an active role in administration.
+They may wish to stay in close contact with the administrator and hire a beneficiary rights lawyer to protect their interests.

 What to Expect During Probate When There’s a Death Without a Will